MARTA VERDE, the artist who doesn’t know how to stop

 Our short journey on Marta’s work should give us a few clues: her work draws on the past; by building upon on the work of local pioneers and innovators, her output walks along classical forms of expression, always blending it, with care, in a pleasant, aesthetic way with the newest, tirelessly ever looking for new facets of expression.
 Technology is the best tool for us to relish in Marta’s creative mind, technology is how Marta chooses to find us through the noise of today’s world.

-Text by Jacobo García López de Araujo (Twitter @quantum_flexor)
+Words and interview by Jacobo García López de Araujo (Twitter @quantum_flexor)

 For those that are not familiar with your work, could you tell us a little bit about your background and your development as an artist?